DoriCzele/Angelika-s-Wedding-Cakes/README.md

 ### Introduction Section

-The Introduction Section was created via the Bootstrap grid system, contains a fluid container with one row and two columns to separate image from text on desktop view.
+The Introduction Section is created via the Bootstrap grid system, contains a fluid container with one row and two columns to separate image from text on desktop view.
 On mobile version the text is directly under the image.

 ### Gallery Section